wil-scott/personal-portfolio/content/info/_index.md

 In my past life, I practiced corporate/commercial law while owning and operating a firm alongside my business partner.

-Now, I write software - mostly for embedded systems - and tinker with my personal projects.
+Now, I write software and tinker with my personal projects.
+My main areas of interest are automation, IoT, edge computing, AI/ML, and embedded systems.

 ### How on Earth did that happen?
 Great question.